spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

   step of outliers in `driz_cr` computation.

 ``--save_intermediate_results``
-  Specifies whether or not to write out intermediate products such as median image or resampled individual input exposures to disk.
+  Boolean specifying whether or not to write out intermediate products such as median image or resampled individual input exposures to disk.
 Typically, only used to track down problems with final results when too many or too few pixels are flagged as outliers.

 ``--resample_data``
-  Specifies whether or not to resample the input images when performing outlier detection.
+  Boolean specifying whether or not to resample the input images when performing outlier detection.

 ``--good_bits``